beast-dev/doc/tutorials/howtos/beast_analysing_beast_output.md

 `Effective Sample Size (ESS)`
 : The ESS is the number of independent samples that the trace is equivalent to.
 This is essentially the chain length (excluding the burn-in) divided by the ACT.

+Selecting two parameters in the left column creates (by default) box and whisker plots for continuous parameters:

+{% include image.html file="tracer0-1.png" prefix="/tutorials/howtos/" %}<br />

+An alternative visualization is available when selecting multiple parameters of the Integer trace type:

+{% include image.html file="tracer0-2.png" prefix="/tutorials/howtos/" %}<br />

+### The Trace panel

 If we select the Trace (panel) we can view the raw trace, that is, the sampled values against the step in the MCMC chain:

 {% include image.html file="tracer1.png" prefix="/tutorials/howtos/" %}<br />